jake-knerr/javascript-and-node-development-guide/README.md

 # JavaScript and Node Development Guide <!-- omit in toc -->

-Welcome to my JavaScript Style Guide.
-This guide aims to be a comprehensive description of my standards for JavaScript source code.
+Welcome to my JavaScript/Node development guide.

-Although this guide is called a style guide, it focuses on more than simply aesthetic issues like formatting.
-It also provides design guidance — styling with a purpose.
+This guide aims to be a comprehensive style and architectural guide.

 ---